Identifying different parts of your business

 GS1 New Zealand(external link)

-To find out whether you still have an active Organisation Part designed for the COVID-19 Contact Tracing programme, or how to repurpose an existing one, follow the easy steps below:
+To find out whether you have an active Organisation Part and how to repurpose or inactivate the Part, follow the easy steps below:

 1. Log in to MyNZBN.